NetApp/FSxN-Samples/Solutions/EKS-logs-to-ELK/README.md

 ### Collecting application logs with a logs collector

-There are examples of setting up three different types of log collectors to collect logs from the PVC and stream them to the console.
+Here are examples of setting up three different log collectors to collect logs from the PVC and stream them to the console.
 You can read more about each of the log collectors in the following sections.

 #### **vector.dev**
 A lightweight, ultra-fast tool for building observability pipelines.
-Check [vector.dev documentation](https://vector.dev/)
+For more information check [vector.dev documentation](https://vector.dev/)

-Install Vector.dev agent as DaemonSet from [Helm chart](https://vector.dev/docs/setup/installation/package-managers/helm/) and configure :
+Install Vector.dev agent as DaemonSet from [Helm chart](https://vector.dev/docs/setup/installation/package-managers/helm/) and configure:
 1. Clone vector GitHub repository:
 ```
 git clone https://github.com/vectordotdev/helm-charts.git